 Not Your Granny's Book Club (NYGBC) selects a book or two to read each semester and gathers regularly to discuss.
 Past events have even included a literary ball where students dressed as their favorite characters from works of literature.

 Honors College student directors are official ambassadors of the Honors College.
 Student directors are always available to answer student questions about the Honors curriculum, the Honors College Leadership Council (HCLC), classes, Honors events, and life at Towson.
 They work with prospective students and their families, current students, alumni, and faculty/staff members through a number of events each semester.

 Each spring, the Honors College announces the number of student director positions available for the next academic year.
 The ideal window to apply to be a student director is towards the end of your freshman or sophomore year.
 The strongest applicants are very active members of both the Honors College community and the university community.
 Those students who serve as student directors develop outstanding communication, collaboration and leadership skills.
 They also receive an additional scholarship for their service to the Honors College.

-Stop by one of the student director offices (located in 300 Stephens Hall and 135 Douglass House) to learn about all of the advantages and resources available to a member of the TU Honors College.
+Stop by one of the student director offices (located in the 7800 York Road building, room 134F and Douglass House room 135) to learn about all of the advantages and resources available to a member of the TU Honors College.
 You may also send an email to ask a question or to introduce yourself.